-We can generate the (complex) subcarrier values using the complex exponential: $Ae^{j\theta}$ is a complex value with amplitude A and phase θ .
+We can generate the (complex) subcarrier values using the complex exponential: $Ae^{j\theta}$ is a complex value with amplitude A and phase $\theta$ .
 The rand function generates an array of random numbers.
 The synchronization subcarrier (64) is also initialized by the code below.
+Note that we use the subscript 65 below rather than 65 because array indices in Matlab begin with 1 instead of 0.

+'''

+A=0.1;

+x=zeros(2N,1) ;

-A=0.1; x=zeros(2N,1) ; x(m)=Aexp(j2pirand(length(m),1)) ; x(65)=A;
+x(m)=Aexp(j2pirand(length(m),1)) ;

+'''

+x(65)=A;

 A property of the Fourier Transform of a real signal is that the real part has even symmetry and the imaginary part has odd symmetry.
 To generate a real signal we must ensure the symmetry conditions in the frequency domain are met.
 To do this we use an array that is twice as long as the number of frequency components (512 instead of 256) and make a copy, in reverse order, of the complex conjugates of the positivefrequency subcarrier values.
 This ensures the symmetry required to end up with real samples after the inverse FFT.
-We also have to scale the output of the inverse FFT1 and remove any small imaginary portion of the sample values that sometimes result from rounding errors in the inverse FFT computation: x(2N-n)=conj(x(n+2)) ; y=Nifft(x) ; y=real(y) ;
+We also have to scale the output of the inverse FFT and remove any small imaginary portion of the sample values that sometimes result from rounding errors in the inverse FFT computation:

+x(2\N-n)=conj(x(n+2)) ; y=N\ifft(x) ; y=real(y) ;